 In addition, to the entrance requirements above, it is essential that you read our guidance below on 'How we choose our students' prior to submitting your UCAS application.

-Applications are dealt with centrally by the Admissions and Access Service rather than by the School of Architecture, Planning and Civil Engineering.
+Applications are dealt with centrally by the Admissions and Access Service rather than by the School of Natural and Built Environment.
 Once your application has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

 Applicants for MEng Honours Degrees in Civil Engineering, Environmental and Civil Engineering and Structural Engineering with Architecture must be able to satisfy the University's General Entrance Requirement; it should be noted that a strong performance at GCSE is essential.
 For last year's entry, applicants for this MEng programme must have had, or been able to achieve, a minimum of 6 GCSE passes at grade B or better (to include Mathematics and Physics/Double Award Science).
 Selectors will also check that any specific subject and grade requirements in terms of A-level can be fulfilled (see Entry Requirements).